‘Dutch Masters & Marvelous Misfits’ – Theme of FotoFestival Naarden 2019

-In the fortified town of Naarden, photographical work that has for the most part not been seen previously in the Netherlands, will be presented at different historical locations.
+In the fortified town of Naarden, photographicwork can be seen at different historical locations.
+Most works have not been showcased before in the Netherlands.
 Stephan Vanfleteren’s portraits made at the Cannes film festival; Koos Breukel’s ‘Misfits’, Robin de Puy’s portraits and Ernst Coppejans’s work ‘SOLD’ (Paul Peters Photo Award) can be seen at the Grote Kerk.
 Wim van Krimpen, former director of the Gemeentemuseum Den Haag, is partly responsible for the exhibition at the old city hall.
 Here, work by Paul Kooiker and Helena van der Kraan can be seen, alongside work by the late Gerard Petrus Fieret and the late Eric Hamelink.

 More photography can be seen at the underground military bastions, at BIJ ANDREAS and at the Comenius Museum.
 At these locations work from a.o.
 Jitske Schols, Laura Cnossen, Dustin Thierry, Paul Blanca, Daya Cahen, Eddy van Wessel, Otto Snoek, Mark Nettenbreijers, Sandra Minten, Zora Ottink, Friso Keuris, Willem Poelstra, Björn Martens en Shinji Otani will be showcased.

 FotoFestival Naarden has the worldwide premiere of the work of the American photographer Remsen Wolff (1940 – 1998), with a selection from his archive, which covers four decades.
 It is the first time that his recently discovered and loving portraits of transvestites, transgenders and transsexuals can be seen.
 Wolff created this series ‘All American Girls’ in his studio in New York in the 1990s.